 All warranty repairs must be performed by an authorized Scout Dealer.
-Should a problem develop that is related to faulty workmanship or materials, as stated in the Limited Warranty, you should contact your Dealer to arrange for the necessary repair.
-If you are not near your dealer or another authorized Dealer or the dealer fails to remedy the cause of the problem, then contact the Scout customer service department within 15 days.
+Should a problem develop that is related to faulty workmanship or materials, as stated in the Limited Warranty, you should contact your Scout dealer to arrange for the necessary repair.
+If you are not near your dealer or another authorized Scout dealer or the dealer fails to remedy the cause of the problem, then contact the Scout Customer Service Department within 15 days.
 It is the boat owner's responsibility to deliver the boat to the dealer for warranty service.